publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVII/ptC/spt3/m__us_usc_t21_s379j.md

             (D) __Request for fee waiver or reduction__

-                An applicant seeking a fee waiver or reduction under this subsection shall submit supporting information to the Secretary at least 60 days before the fee is required pursuant to subsection (a) of this section.
+                An applicant seeking a fee waiver or reduction under this subsection shall submit supporting information to the Secretary at least 60 days before the fee is required pursuant to subsection (a).
 The decision of the Secretary regarding whether an entity qualifies for such a waiver or reduction is not reviewable.

     (e) __Small businesses; fee reduction regarding premarket notification submissions__

         (1) __In general__

-            For fiscal year 2008 and each subsequent fiscal year, where the Secretary finds that the applicant involved is a small business, the fee specified in subsection (a)(2)(A)(viii) of this section may be paid at a reduced rate in accordance with paragraph (2)(C).
+            For fiscal year 2008 and each subsequent fiscal year, where the Secretary finds that the applicant involved is a small business, the fee specified in subsection (a)(2)(A)(viii) may be paid at a reduced rate in accordance with paragraph (2)(C).

         (2) __Rules relating to premarket notification submissions__